linhmiyano99/demo-intergration/source-spotify/README.md

-# Tiktok Source
+# Spotify Source

-This is the repository for the Tiktok source connector, written in Python.
+This is the repository for the Spotify source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/tiktok).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/spotify).

 ## Local development